GrapheneOS/sqlite4java/README.md

 sqlite4java is a minimalistic Java wrapper for SQLite.
 [SQLite](http://sqlite.org) is a free, compact, robust, embeddable SQL database engine. **sqlite4java** is built with the purpose to provide high-performance, low-garbage interface to SQLite for desktop Java applications.

-sqlite4java is not a JDBC driver.
+sqlite4java is **not a JDBC driver**.
 Access to the database is made through the custom interfaces of `com.almworks.sqlite4java` package.
 Tighter integration with SQLite offers better performance and features not available through JDBC interfaces.

 sqlite4java is built for use on Windows, Linux, Mac OS X and Android, although you can try to compile it on other platforms.
 Required JRE version is 1.5.
 SQLite is pre-compiled and distributed along with the Java classes as dynamic JNI libraries.